bruckart/robot_planning_library/README.md

 # Contributing
 Please feel free to contribute to this project.
 Future work consists of dynamic selection and movement of cells, as well as statitical analysis of alternative routes.
-For questions or comments, feel free to reach out to me on GitHub or my email
+For questions or comments, feel free to reach out to me on GitHub or my email at bruckart@gmail.com.
     1. Fork it ( https://github.com/bruckart/robot_planning_library.git)
     2. Create your feature branch (git checkout -b feature/fooBar)
     3. Commit your changes (git commit -am 'Add some fooBar')